-I think it’s fair to say that 2020 was not what any of us were expecting…
+I think it’s fair to say that recent years were not what any of us were expecting…

 But tough times and forced pivots do give us a great opportunity to learn, or confirm things we suspected.

-So while 2020 may have been a tough year for all of us, I thought it would be super helpful to look back and see what this, errr, interesting year had taught me about mental health.
+So while last year may have been a tough year for some of us, I thought it would be super helpful to look back and see what this interesting year had taught me about mental health.

-Lessons that we can take into 2021 to keep our mental health happy and stable.
+Lessons that we can take into the new year to keep our mental health happy and stable.

-Plus, I was getting jealous of everyone else doing 2020-year-in-review posts and wanted to do my own!
+Plus, I was getting jealous of everyone else doing year-in-review posts and wanted to do my own!

 So without further ado…